danielearwicker/danielearwicker.github.io/pages/The Blob Lottery.md

 ## What this tells us

 Why is this important?
 There are two potential performance costs involved here.
 If `N` is small, the nightly operation will read/write large numbers of irrelevant items because they happen to live in the same pages as relevant items.
 Our intuition says moving large amounts of data unnecessarily is wasteful so we feel an urge to avoid that.
-On the other hand, if `N` is large, we perform more separate physical read/write operations, because our data has been dessicated into many tiny blobs.
+On the other hand, if `N` is large, we perform more separate physical read/write operations, because our data has been diced into many tiny blobs.
 The question is, which of these is more costly?

 Back in olden times, when our data was stored in hard drives, there was the time taken to read data, mentioned in the ancient chronicles as 20ms/MB, but legend also told of a so-called seek time of 10ms.
 This meant that if you broke a megabyte of data up into 10 pieces that were scattered around the drive, it would take 120ms to read it all - the seek time overhead was huge.
 Maybe the overhead of dealing with many individual blobs will work like the seek time overhead.
 But this will obviously depend on how the blob storage service has been implemented.
 And there are lots of details about the internals of that service that we don't know.